 Of the two, kitchen renovations have better returns.
 You may want to focus there.

 Before you even consider doing any major renovations, start with the minor fixes.

+Are there any broken windows in your home?
+You should replace them immediately.
 Are there any leakages in your plumbing system or the roof?
 If any, repair them.
-Are there any broken windows in your home?
-Please replace them.
+You can go to the URL here for more information about roof replacement.
 Inspect your attic to check whether the insulation is intact.
 What about your fireplace and septic tank?
 These are seemingly minor issues, but they may be the difference.